miking-lang/miking-dppl/PPL-SMC/README.md

 <br>
 **How to compile**
 <br>
 All files containing a main function also contains a comment at the top of the file, with a command for compiling the program.
-These commands uses nvcc (Nvidias CUDA C compiler), make sure to change "-arch=sm_75" to your installed CUDA version.
+These commands uses nvcc (Nvidias CUDA C compiler), make sure to change "-arch=sm_75" to be compatible with your GPU architecture (preferably the newest possible).
 Furthermore, the program can be compiled using g++ instead, if one does not want to use a GPU, and settles for single core CPU. <br>
 Note: To compile .cu files with g++, use "-x c++".
 <br>
 <br>